lvcabral/RESTA1-VB3/README.md

 Just after I finished this, I developed another small puzzle game, check on the repository: [MEMORIA-VB3](https://github.com/lvcabral/MEMORIA-VB3)

-This repository has the source code for Visual Basic 3 (I converted as soon as I got my hand on the VB3 disks) but has no changes, is the same version I programmed in VB1.
+This repository has the source code for Visual Basic 3 (I converted as soon as I got my hands on the VB3 disks) but has no changes, is the same version I programmed in VB1.

 ![Screenshot](https://github.com/lvcabral/RESTA1-VB3/blob/master/SCREENSHOT.png?raw=true)